Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-• In light and medium-sized forms (nasopharyngitis, bronchitis, otitis, etc.), phenoxymethylpenicillin (vepicombe) can be administered at 5000-100 000 units / kg per day in 4 doses or penicillin at the same dose 3 times a day intramuscularly for 5- 7 days.
+• For mild and moderate forms (nasopharyngitis, bronchitis, otitis, etc.), phenoxymethylpenicillin (vepicombin) can be prescribed at 5,000-100,000 U/kg per day in 4 doses orally or penicillin at the same dose 3 times a day intramuscularly for 5-7 days.

-• Patients with croupous pneumonia or meningitis are prescribed cephalosporin, a new antibiotic of the third or fourth generation.
-In the course of treatment with antibiotics, it is desirable to check the sensitivity of isolated pneumococci to the prescribed preparation and, if necessary, replace it.
-Simultaneously with antibiotic therapy, probiotics are administered (acipol, etc.).
-In the last 2 years, the pneumococcus strains that are resistant to many antibiotics have become increasingly common.
-To enhance the effect of antibacterial therapy, it is recommended to prescribe polyenzymatic preparation vobenzim.
+• Patients with lobar pneumonia or meningitis are prescribed cephalosporin, a new antibiotic of the third or fourth generation.
+During antibiotic treatment, it is advisable to check the sensitivity of the isolated pneumococci to the prescribed drug and replace it if necessary.
+Along with antibacterial therapy, probiotic treatment is carried out (Acipol, etc.).
+In the last 2 years, strains of pneumococci resistant to many antibiotics have increasingly been isolated.
+To enhance the effect of antibacterial therapy, it is recommended to prescribe the polyenzyme drug Wobenzym.

-In severe forms of pneumococcal infection, in addition to antibiotics, an infusion, pathogenetic, general restorative and symptomatic therapy is prescribed, the principles of which are the same as for other infectious diseases.
+In severe forms of pneumococcal infection, in addition to antibiotics, infusion, pathogenetic, restorative and symptomatic therapy is prescribed, the principles of which are the same as for other infectious diseases.

 Forecast

-With pneumococcal meningitis, mortality is about 10-20% (in the preantibiotic era - 100%).
-In other forms of the disease, lethal cases are rare.
-They occur, as a rule, in children with congenital or acquired immunodeficiency, long-term treatment with immunosuppressive drugs, in children with congenital malformations.
+In pneumococcal meningitis, the mortality rate is about 10-20% (in the pre-antibiotic era - 100%).
+In other forms of the disease, fatal cases are rare.
+They occur, as a rule, in children with congenital or acquired immunodeficiency, long-term treatment with immunosuppressive drugs, in children with congenital deformities.